excid3/rails/guides/source/getting_started.md

 We can also look up records from the database using our Active Record model.

-To find all the Product records in the database, we can use the `all` class method.
+To find all the Product records in the database, we can use the `all` method.
+This is a _class_ method, which is why we can use it on Product (versus an instance method that we would call on the product instance, like `save` above).

 ```irb
 store(dev)> Product.all